JaredsWebApplications/Cella-Ant-x15/documentation/readme.txt

 - Jared Dyreson
 - Brian Lucero

 ## INTRODUCTION:

   **Cella-Ant-x15**
 A cellular automaton (Cella) variant of Langton's Ant written in Javascript and P5JS for CS 335.

-**Christopher Langton**, an American computer scientist, conceptualized the initial ant concept.
+**Christopher Langton**, an American computer scientist, conceptualized the initial ant logic.
   >Visually, an animation of an "ant" starts out on a 2 dimensional grid containing black and white cells, and it follows a set of rules which determine the ant's path.

   >1.
 If the ant is on a black square, it turns right  degrees and moves forward one unit.